Creating a workplace wellness program is hard work.

 There are two aspects of wellness programming that you should consider offering to all employees, based on recent research: Mental health services and technology-based services.

 Remember when we said that programming didn’t necessarily have to remain the same year after year?
 This is the one exception to that rule.
 Mental health in the workplace is a very real problem that has to be addressed.

 The state of mental health in the workplace reached a crisis level during the pandemic, and it remains a concern.
 Despite some recent improvement, employee mental health is still worse than before the pandemic:

 - The risk of depression is 71% higher

 - The risk of PTSD is 33% higher

 - Employee sustained attention is 27% worse

-This crisis has impacted employees’ productivity, their ability to focus, and even their perspective on work.
+This crisis has impacted employees’ productivity, their ability to focus, and even their perspective on attaining work-life balance.
 Without mental health services, some of your employees will be unable to engage with your wellness programming—they’ll simply be too overwhelmed.